-Candidates will not be allowed to sit the oral examination until the written option has been awarded a pass mark by the examiners.
-The oral examination will be based upon the areas chosen by the candidate at the time of application and may include an additional test of practical competence.
+The oral examination will be based upon the areas chosen by the candidate at the time of application.

 During the conduct of the examination candidates will be required to furnish evidence of competency to a level such that the candidate is able to (i) provide guidance to junior staff as regards all of the topics listed in this section AND (ii) to provide consultant level opinion and leadership on all topics immediately relevant to their practice in their chosen subspecialty.